Doctor of Nursing Practice

-The College is currently accepting applications to the DNP program for fall 2016 and scholarship support is available for students who meet early application deadlines and designated criteria.
+The College is currently accepting applications to the DNP program to begin fall semester 2017.
+Scholarship support is available for students who meet early application deadlines and designated criteria.
 The Post-Masters DNP degree program offers a concentrated plan of study which can be completed over six semesters.
 The BSN to DNP degree program offers a concentrated plan of study which can be completed over nine semesters.
 Each plan of study includes coursework during the summer months. .